Scheduling Open

 A will contest in a Texas probate court refers to a legal process that entails challenging the authenticity of a deceased person’s last will and testament.
 Such proceedings are known to be intricate and are often the result of familial disagreements over the allocation of the deceased’s belongings.

 In Texas, anyone with an interest in the will or the estate can challenge a will.
-However, wills are most commonly contested by the following:
+However, wills are most commonly contested by:

 1. The testator’s heirs or beneficiaries under the will